nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 To view each plan in detail, enter
 'plan /details <plan number in list>'.

-1. plan A
+1. plan a
-2. plan B
+2. plan b
 ----------------------------------------------------------------------
 ```